-Auditory neuroscience and hearing rehabilitation What the are neurophysiological underpinnings of auditory processing in the normal and impaired auditory system? how are thev affected by increasing age, monaural VS. binaural listening. and by rehabilitation with cochlear implants and hearing aids?
+Auditory neuroscience and hearing rehabilitation What are the neurophysiological underpinnings of auditory processing in the normal auditory and impaired system? how are they affected by increasing age, monaural binaural VS. listening. and bv rehabilitation with cochlear implants and hearing aids?
 Prof. Henkin utilizes a complementary auditory neuroscience approach in search of neurophysiological biomarkers and behavioral indices of auditory processing in normal hearing listeners, hearingimpaired listeners with bilateral/unilateral hearing loss habilitated by Prof. Henkin, from the Department of Communication Disorders at the School of Health Professions, completed her PhD and post-doctoral studies at TAU and at the University of Michigan, respectively, focusing on auditory processing in cochlear implant recipients, using auditory cortical neurophysiology.
 Prof. Henkin is Head of the Hearing, Speech, and Language Center and Communication Disorders Services, and co-director of the cochlear implant program at the Sheba Medical Center.
 She manages a diverse spectrum of diagnostic and therapeutic activities in the field of communication disorders including audiology, hearing rehabilitation, speech, language, communication disabilities, and swallowing disorders.
 She was awarded the DFG German-Israeli grant in collaboration with scientists from the University of Hannover.
-Prof. Henkin consults the Israeli Ministry of Health on various topics in the fields of communication disorders and hearing healthcare. cochlear implants and hearing aids. and in children with autism. selective mutism. and auditory processing disorders (APD).
-Her clinical experience in audiology and hearing rehabilitation have set the ground for clinical research aimed at transforming research diagnostic into findings rehabilitative and approaches.
+Prof. Henkin consults the Israeli Ministry of Health on various topics in the fields of communication disorders and hearing healthcare. cochlear implants and hearing aids. and in children with autism. selective mutism, and auditory processing (APD). disorders Her clinical experience in audiology and hearing rehabilitation have set the around for clinical research aimed at transforming research findings into diagnostic rehabilitative and approaches.
 Dr. Michal Itzhaki

-Emotion management Feeling rules are unwritten social rules that dictate the strength of emotions different appropriate for situations.
-In case of incompatibility between experienced and socially expected emotions, emotional management is required to overcome the dissonance.
-Dr. Itzhaki the explores feelings experienced by healthcare workers and patients and their coping strategies with differences between expected versus experienced emotions in life-threatening situations Dr. Itzhaki, Department of Nursing, School of Health Professions, serves as the Chair of the Department.
+Emotion management Feeling rules are unwritten social rules that dictate the strength of emotions appropriate for different situations. ln case of incompatibility between experienced and socially expected emotions. emotional management is required to overcome the dissonance.
+Dr. Itzhaki explores the feelings experienced by healthcare workers and patients and their coping strategies with differences between expected versus experienced emotions in life-threatening situations Dr. Itzhaki, Department of Nursing, School of Health Professions, serves as the Chair of the Department.
 She is the first registered nurse in Israel to have completed a direct PhD track, which she obtained at the Department of Nursing Department at Tel Aviv University.
 She completed her post-doctoral training at the Department of Sociology & Anthropology at Bar-Ilan University.
-She collaborates with nursing theorists in academic institutions worldwide exploring caring in multicultural societies. (emergency and disaster) and in complex care situations.
+She collaborates with nursing theorists in academic institutions worldwide exploring caring in multicultural societies. (emergency and disaster) complex and in care situations.
 Investigation of the emotion management experienced by nurses includes attention to caring and emotional resilience.
-Her research forms the basis for developing intervention programs aimed efficient at emotional labor. which includes raising the caregiver/patient's sense of resilience and emotional support.
+Her research forms the developing basis for intervention programs efficient aimed at emotional labor, which includes raising the caregiver/patient's sense of resilience and emotional support.
 She uses a mixed methods design that combines qualitative and quantitative methods.
 Prof. Liat Kishon-Rabin